About the Island

 How to Get There

-Boat access to the island is an option for public day-use seven days a week.
-Those accessing the island via water can do so from 30 minutes before sunrise through 30 minutes after sunset.
+You can also access the island via boat, only from 30 minutes before sunrise through 30 minutes after sunset.

 Rules & Regulations